omarelshopky/ctf-writeups/CyberTalents/Cryptography/Postbase.md

 We got this letters and numbers and don't understand them.
 Can you?
 R[corrupted]BR3tCNDUzXzYxWDdZXzRSfQ==

 ## Answer
-* The equal sign implies that we have a base64 encode, but there is some bits are corrupted
+* The equal sign implies that we have a base64 encode, but there are some bits that are corrupted
-* Calculate how many char in this code, it will be 26(without corrupted;) but base64 encoding must be multple of 4 so there is 2 letters missing
+* Calculate how many char in this code, it will be 26(without corrupted;) but base64 encoding must be multiple  of 4 so there are 2 letters missing
 * By using Brute Force we can write a bash script to generate all possible code
 ```sh
 #!/bin/bash